Adding a widget to your WordPress site is easy. Once you’ve placed it though, you need to fill in fields or, if it’s a text widget, add content.

 - Now you’ll see something that looks like this.

 - Copy the contents of the text edit window, go back to your other open tab, and paste them into the Custom HTML widget content area.
 It’ll look something like this.

 But your readers will see this.

 - Click Save.
 Of course, you can go back and edit or make other changes.
 Once you’re satisfied with it, delete the post you used to create it.

-Text widgets are not the place for long-form content, but this will help you install text widgets that say what you want to say, in a way that’s easy for you to do and for your visitors to read.
+Text widgets, and their newer cousins, the Custom HTML widgets, are not the place for long-form content, but this will help you install widgets that say what you want to say, in a way that’s easy for you to create and for your visitors to read.